jesperkha/FigureSlice/README.md

 **Known bugs / issues**

 - Circles will sometimes overlap the edge of the editor when drawing
-- Currently only supports the `png` image format
 - Opacity sliders value is not set to the shapes opacity when selected

 <br>